apocalyptech/wlmods/Apocalyptech/qol/mega_timesaver_xl/README.md

 dialogue or mission skips -- all content in the game should still be available.

+A sampling of the things this mod affects:

 * Lootable Containers, Doors, Elevators, Loot Dice, Wheel of Fate, Lost Loot Machine, Barf Bunnies, etc...
 * Fast Travel / Teleport / Respawning